Active Green Spaces

-Discussions involving FDR and Framingham State University (FSU) led to the formation of a joint task force with Town officials to pursue these issues.
-Members of FDR, faculty and administrators of Framingham State University, Town of Framingham administrators and the Framingham Park & Recreation Dept. started a series of meetings to plan for rejuvenation of Farm Pond.
-The goal is to increase access to the pond from downtown, enhancing the attractiveness of downtown as a place to visit, and helping to implement part of FDR and FSU’s comprehensive plans.
+Discussions with Framingham State University (FSU) led to the formation of a joint task force with Town officials to pursue these issues.
 Additional efforts undertaken by the group aim to determine the types of animals that inhabit the area, map the pond, detail its history, make important sites available, and open up this lovely area to the public.
 This work will also support environmental goals of the University’s Green Program.

 HELP THE HONEYBEE THROUGH BACKYARD BEEKEEPING BY CHRISTY ERICKSON